Zach-Johnson/bhugo/Readme.md

 Bhugo does it’s best to stay out of your way, with only a few requirements for how you write your notes:
 - The first line of your note is treated as the title and is used to create the Hugo files and insert the title into the Hugo front matter - a note titled `My Great Post` will generate a file called `my-great-post.md`.
 - The second line of your note is expected to be hashtags (and optionally other text), which will correlate to Hugo categories in the front matter.
-- You can insert images into your Bear notes and they will be formatted to match the configurable environment variable designating the image directory in your Hugo blog - so save your images in your Hugo site as you would normally.
+- You can insert images into your Bear notes and they will be formatted to match the configurable environment variable designating the image directory in your Hugo blog - so save your images in your Hugo site as you would normally and then insert them directly into your Bear note.
 - The `draft` tag has special meaning and will specifically mark the post as a draft in the Hugo front matter, for example `#blog/draft`.

 - - - -
 ## **Warning**
-Bhugo will **blow away** an existing file in the `CONTENT_DIR` if it already exists.
+Bhugo will **blow away** an existing file in the `CONTENT_DIR` directory if it already exists.
 For example, if you title a Bear note `My New Post` and there is an existing file called `my-new-post.md` that file will be truncated and replaced with the content from your Bear note.

 - - - -